 - The Alleged Boss: Although Lord Vidar is the official Leader of the group, his stupidity and trusting nature make it easy (and often necessary) for the other Questers to override his authority.

 - Transparent Closet: Dean.

 - Unicorns Are Sacred: Subverted.
 As the men are musing on the beast's aura of peace and beauty...
 Penthiselea shoots it.
 "Well we've got to eat..."

 - Villains Out Shopping: The Questers run into Lord Darkness and Kreech all sorts of places, like a book launch in a labyrinthine mine.

 - Weird Trade Union: Formed by the slaves in the salt mines.

-- We Want Our Jerk Back: When they bring Dean Back from the Dead and take the opportunity to "improve" his personality, they accidentally make him into a simpering coward.
+- We Want Our Jerk Back!: When the Questers bring Dean Back from the Dead and take the opportunity to "improve" his personality, they accidentally make him into a simpering coward.
 In order to change him back, they have to kill him again.

 - The fourth series finale has the gang trying to escape from maximum security prison "Trollditz", evading the German-accented guards and planning to dig three tunnels called Tom, Dick and Harry.
 It's a Running Gag that Sam finds all of this very familiar, but can't put his finger on why.
 The episode's title?
 "The Great Escape."

 - Another episode sees the Questers slaying a monster called the Grundel and fearing the wrath of its mother.